googlearchive/FirebaseUI/README.md

 ## Roadmap
 FirebaseUI plans to add several more features, including standard auth controls, pagination/infinite scroll, and navigation.
 See [Contributing](https://github.com/firebase/FirebaseUI#contributing) below for more information on how to get involved.

+# Website
+This repo contains the source for the [FirebaseUI](https://firebaseui.firebaseapp.com) main website, which was build with [Material Lite](https://www.getmdl.io) and inspired by the [Android Material template](http://www.getmdl.io/templates/android-dot-com/index.html) and the [Android](https://www.android.com) main site.
+The site is hosted on [Firebase Hosting](https://www.firebase.com/hosting.html).

 # Support
 Firebase has excellent community driven support to help you develop amazing apps.